Maximum Agreement Linear Predictors: Maximum Agreement and Least-Squares Linear Predictors

-To obtain an optimal predictor in the sense of maximizing agreement, the idea is to find a predictor in the specified class $\mathcal{H}$ that will maximize $\CCC[Y,\tilde{Y}]$.
-Two classes of predictor functions that are of main interest are the class of linear predictors given by
+A CCC-based optimal predictor in the class $\mathcal{H}$, in the sense of maximizing agreement, is the element of $\mathcal{H}$ maximizing $\CCC[Y,\tilde{Y}]$.
+Two classes of predictor functions that are of main interest are the class of {\em linear} predictors given by { where $\beta = \Sigma_\txt{YX} \Sigma_\txt{XX}^{-1}$ is a row vector,} and the more general class of predictors given by